BULLDOG TESTING CENTER

 Students using the BTC must have their active Fresno State student ID.
 If they do not have their ID, they may go to the Bulldog Card Office at Joyal 156 to obtain a new card.
 Please note that a replacement ID will cost $10 payable in cash, check, or credit card at the Cashier's window.

-Exams must be picked up by the instructor or a designated person with their employee ID.
+Exams must be picked up by the instructor or a designated person with their photo ID.
 The BTC does not return exams via campus mail.

-Exams can be set-up via email!
-Please send Cover sheets (Link below) and exam in one email to firstname.lastname@example.org
+Exams can be set-up via email.
+Please send Set-up sheets (Link below) and exam in one email to email@example.com

 If you are a non-Fresno State student interested in scheduling an exam then please click here (Professional Examination Services).